MicrosoftDocs/biztalk-docs/biztalk/core/communication-pattern.md

 manager: "anneta"
 ---
 # Communication Pattern
 Each *port type* has a communication pattern.
 The communication pattern determines whether one-way or two-way (request-response) transmissions can take place on ports of the given type.
-For more information, see [Port Configuration Wizard](../core/port-configuration-wizard.md).
+For more information, see the **Port Configuration Wizard** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 > [!NOTE]
 >  Different ports of the same type will always have the same communication pattern, but not necessarily the same communication direction.